-With the ever increasing number of local entrepreneurs getting creative in finding new business strategies enabling them to make profit with a purpose, social entrepreneurship is really starting to take off in Thailand.
+With the ever-increasing number of local entrepreneurs getting creative in finding new business strategies enabling them to make a profit with a purpose, social entrepreneurship is really starting to take off in Thailand.
 One entrepreneur that fits this mould is Howard Story.
-Previously, he worked at IBM as both an engineer and educator before opting for early retirement.
+Previously, he worked at IBM as both an engineer and an educator before opting for early retirement.
 Since then he has been following his true passion of helping others.

 When Howard first moved from Vancouver Island in Canada to Isaan in the Northeastern region of Thailand 5 years ago, one thing became clear to him – “Thailand, and especially Bangkok, is lacking behind in terms of bringing about environmental and societal change”, he explains.
 At this point, Howard did not even have the beginnings of a plan.
 Today, his social enterprise Permaculture Institute Thailand founded back in 2013 is absolutely thriving and continues to successfully engender much needed change through their numerous innovative interventions.